 Figure 6 – Ongoing Care Team Contribution and Sharing of Care Plan

 Service Functional Model

+5.1 Coordination of Care Service Functional Model

 The “Coordination of Care” Service Functional Model (SFM) specifies discrete functions or capabilities required for the development of electronic systems which support coordination of care by a collaborating care team.
 The functional capabilities represent discrete steps in dynamic coordination of care interactions.
 They may be used in different combinations to help orchestrate the care coordination in collaborative care environments.
 An important aspect of coordination of care interactions is that they are non-deterministic in nature; interaction emerges and evolves based on expert or autonomous decision making of the care team.